Supergirl (Kara Zor-El): Bronze Age

-She reminds Brand that even though he is dead, he is still human, and he should rejoice because it means his spirit is still alive.
-As the woman leaves, Brand asks her who she is, to which she replies, "My name is Kara.
-Though I doubt that will mean anything to you."
-The story, written by Alan Brennert and penciled by Dick Giordano, is dedicated to Otto Binder and Jim Mooney, adding: "We still remember."

-Finally, the soul of Kara Zor-El appeared twice during Peter David's run, specifically in issues #49 and #50 when she appears before a defeated and imprisoned then-Supergirl, Linda Danvers from Earth, and comforts her.
-Linda acknowledges she has been helped three times by her phantom-friend, and when she asks her name she is told by the smiling figure: "I have gone by many names, but the one I am most fond of is: Kara!"

 Modern Age

 In 2004, Jeph Loeb reintroduced Kara Zor-El into post-Zero Hour (Birthright timeline) continuity during a storyline in the series Superman/Batman.
 She is the biological cousin of Superman, and although chronologically older than him, the ship in which she traveled to Earth was caught in a large green Kryptonite meteorite which held her in a state of suspended animation for much of the journey, making her have the appearance of a 16-year-old girl.
 Still, Supergirl sometimes saw Superman as a child, due to last carrying him as a baby.
-DC Comics relaunched the Supergirl, the first story arc of which was written by Loeb. showcases Supergirl on a journey of self-discovery.
+DC Comics then relaunched Supergirl, the first story arc of which was written by Loeb; it showcases Supergirl on a journey of self-discovery.
 Along her journey, she encounters Power Girl (Kara Zor-El's counterpart from another universe), the Teen Titans, the Outsiders, the Justice League of America, and arch-villain Lex Luthor.

 During the company-wide crossover series Infinite Crisis (2005), a sequel to Crisis on Infinite Earths, Supergirl is transported to the 31st century, where she is revered as a member of the Superman family and joins the Legion of Super-Heroes.
 DC Comics renamed the monthly series Legion of Super-Heroes to Supergirl and the Legion of Super-Heroes.
 Beginning with issue #16.
 In the limited series 52, which chronicles the events that took place during the missing year after the end of Infinite Crisis, Donna Troy recalls the original Kara Zor-El and her sacrifice to save the universe.
 Supergirl returns to the 21st century during the course of 52.
-After briefly filling in for a temporarily depowered Superman as guardian of Metropolis, she assumes the identity of Flamebird to fight crime in the bottle city of Kandor with Power Girl as Nightwing in Greg Rucka's arc Supergirl: Kandor.
+After briefly filling in for a temporarily depowered Superman as guardian of Metropolis, she assumes the identity of Flamebird to fight crime in the city of Kandor with Power Girl as Nightwing in Greg Rucka's arc Supergirl: Candor.